Rik Mayall: Becoming a household name

-In 1986, Mayall joined Planer, Edmondson and Elton to star as Richie Rich in Filthy Rich & Catflap, which was billed as a follow-up to The Young Ones.
-The idea of Filthy Rich and Catflap was a reaction to comments made by Jimmy Tarbuck about The Young Ones.
+In 1986, Mayall joined Nigel Planer, Edmondson and Elton to star as Richie Rich in Filthy Rich & Catflap, which was billed as a follow-up to The Young Ones.
+The idea of Filthy Rich & Catflap was a reaction to comments made by Jimmy Tarbuck about The Young Ones.
 The series' primary focus was to highlight the "has been" status of light entertainment.
 While Mayall received positive critical reviews, viewing figures were poor and the series was never repeated on the BBC.
 In later years, release on video, DVD and repeats on UK TV found a following.
 Mayall suggested that the series did not last because he was uncomfortable acting in an Elton project, when they had been co-writers on The Young Ones.

 In the same year, Mayall had a No. 1 hit in the UK Singles Chart, when he and his co-stars from The Young Ones teamed with Cliff Richard to record "Living Doll" for the inaugural Comic Relief campaign.
 Mayall played Rick one last time in the Comic Relief stage-show and supported the Comic Relief cause for the rest of his life.
 1987 saw Mayall co-star with Edmondson in one episode of the ITV sitcom Hardwicke House, although adverse reaction from press and viewers saw ITV withdraw the series after two episodes, leaving their appearance unbroadcast.
 He appeared on the children's television series Jackanory.
 His crazed portrayal of Roald Dahl's George's Marvellous Medicine proved memorable.
 However, the BBC received complaints "with viewers claiming both story and presentation to be both dangerous and offensive".

-In 1987, Mayall played fictional Conservative MP Alan Beresford B'Stard in the sitcom The New Statesman (Yorkshire Television) written by Laurence Marks and Maurice Gran.
-The character was a satirical portrait of Tory Members of Parliament (MPs) in the United Kingdom in the 1980s and early 1990s.
-The programme ran for four series—incorporating two BBC specials—between 1987 and '94 and was successful critically and in the ratings.
-In a similar vein to his appearance on Jackanory, in 1989 Mayall starred in a series of bit shows for ITV called Grim Tales, in which he narrated Grimm Brothers fairy tales while puppets acted the stories.
-In the early 1990s, Mayall starred in humorous adverts for Nintendo games and consoles.
-With money from the ads, he bought his house in London which he called "Nintendo Towers".
+Interested in pivoting away from roles similar to The Young Ones, Mayall approached writers Laurence Marks and Maurice Gran, inquiring if they wanted to use him for a new project of theirs.
+By 1987, Mayall would play fictional Conservative politician Alan Beresford B'Stard MP in Marks and Gran's sitcom, The New Statesman.
+The character was a satirical mockery of Tory politicians from the era.
+The programme ran for four series—incorporating two BBC specials—between 1987 and 1994, and was successful both critically and in the ratings.
+In a similar vein to his appearance on Jackanory, in 1989, Mayall starred in a series of bit shows for ITV called Grim Tales, in which he narrated Grimm Brothers fairy tales while puppets acted the stories.